ioannidisa/computer-forensics-project/README.md

 # How to Use
 In order to use this script, you can download and save the script as well as save the .yar file to your box.
+Once you have downloaded and saved the files, you can run the veritas.ps1 file in Powershell.
+Reports are saved to a folder called "Windows Artifact Reports" on the current users Desktop.